-Imipramine is used to treat and prevent depression, and sometimes other conditions.
+Imipramine is used to treat depression, and sometimes other conditions.

 Some medicines available without a prescription may react with imipramine including: